roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.20_Senior_Year/81.23_ATMH/Sem2 HW 2 - Roshan Taneja.md

   - ATMH
   - homework
 ---
+Dear Mr. Reyes,

+I hope this message finds you well.
+I wanted to let you know that I completed these problems on the plane in Latex because I had to travel to Boston to meet my family and didn’t have access to a notebook or WiFi on the plane.
+I actually had quite a bit of fun learning the latex syntax from the latex cheatsheet I downloaded.
+I understand if you want me to redo this submission as well on paper now that I have landed.
+I apologize for the late submission and any inconvenience this may have caused.
+Thank you for your understanding.

+Best regards,
+Roshan

+---

 # 13
 Are the vectors $(4, 5, -2)$ and $(3,-1, 5)$ orthogonal, parallel, or neither?